Art3mK/gcp-pro-arch-notes/networking.md

 - `hostname.c.%project_id%.internal`
 - internal DNS resolver provided as part of compute engine (`169.254.169.254`, metadata server)
 - It is possible to have VMs with duplicate Internal IP addresses in the two networks
+- You can only reserve up to 200 static internal IP addresses per region by default.

 ### External IP